Bishkek To Istanbul (83 daysWeeks) Wild Nature, the Stans, Caucasus & Turkey

 Leaving Tbilisi we visit Gori the birthplace of Georgia’s most infamous son, Josef Stalin and we have time to visit the museum dedicated to him which is built alongside the house in which he was born, which still stands today.
 Here you will find many items from Stalin’s reign, and also his bullet-proof train carriage, in which he travelled across the Soviet Union.

 There may also be the chance to stop at Uplistsikhe, an ancient cave city built into the mountains not far from Tbilisi.
-Dating from the early Iron Age, this historic site says much about Georgia’s long and often turbulent past at the crossroads of several might empires throughout the centuries.
+Dating from the early Iron Age, this historic site says much about Georgia’s long and often turbulent past at the crossroads of a number of might empires throughout the centuries.

-Our next stop is Kutaisi¸ the country’s second-largest city and home to a buzzing fruit and vegetable market where you can barter for goods with the local traders.
-Kutaisi offers a glimpse of what modern-day life in urban Georgia is like, and the real joy of the city is found in simply wandering the streets and observing the locals go about their routine.
-This is also an opportunity to top up on some food and drink supplies before we head into the foothills of the Caucasus and some more remote areas in the next few days.
+Our next stop is Kutaisi¸ the country’s second largest city and home to a buzzing fruit and vegetable market where you can barter for goods with the local traders.
+Kutaisi offers a glimpse of what modern day life in urban Georgia is like, and the real joy of the city is found in simply wandering the streets and observing the locals go about their routine.
+This is also an opportunity to top up on some food and drink supplies before we head into the foothills of Caucasus and some more remote areas in the next few days.

 We spend the next two days exploring the Svaneti region.
 This mountainous area is beautiful and untamed, and offer fantastic hiking options with the mighty Caucasus mountain range as a stunning backdrop.
 Using our overland truck as our base we will bush camp and spend some time travelling around, including a visit to Mestia, a pretty small town that forms the centre of the region.
 Weather and climate can be unpredictable so this part of the trip is kept quite loose to allow for itinerary changes, depending on what is our best option at the time, but with the truck carrying all of our camping and cooking gear we are free to travel almost anywhere!

 Returning to civilisation we reach the port city of Batumi.
-Here we spend a couple of nights checking out the city with its modern and often bizarre architecture and enjoy our first taste of Georgia’s famously warm hospitality.
-A walk along the waterfront promenade is always popular, especially at night when the buildings are lit up in bright neon colours.
+Here we spend a couple of nights to check out the city with its modern and often bizarre architecture and enjoy a final taste of Georgia’s famous warm hospitality.
+A walk along the waterfront promenade

 Leaving Georgia, we have some long drives to reach our next destination as we crossing rural Turkey.
 We head towards the Black Sea before following the coast west.
-This captures the essence of an overland adventure expedition, as we stop for bush camps in the evening and can watch as the stunning and varied scenery of this rarely-vested part of the country rolls past, stopping off to meet locals and buy food and drinks as we go.
+This captures the essence of an overland adventure expedition, as we stop for bush camps in the evening and are able to watch as the stunning and varied scenery of this rarely-visited part of the country rolls past, stopping off to meet locals and buy food and drinks as we go.
+En-route we will stop to visit the incredible setting of Sumela monastery which clings to a sheer cliff, high above evergreen forests.

 We arrive in Cappadoccia, where we stay for a few nights.
 Here, over the centuries, houses, churches, fortresses and even underground cities have been carved into this eerily eroded volcanic rock.
 The Goreme Valley provides us with an astonishing setting in which to spend a few days investigating the region.
 Why not take in the scenery from the skies in a Hot Air Balloon flight (optional).
-We will take you to one of the underground cities where you can explore alone or with a guide this ancient and mysterious area!
+We will also take you to one of the underground cities where you can explore alone or with a guide and discover the history of these underground mazes.

 Your trip ends after breakfast.